TUD-RST/qe-iss/README.md

 This math is inline $`a^2+b^2=c^2`$.

-We consider the one-dimensional system
+We consider the one-dimensional system \.x\.
 ```math
  \dot{x}=-x-\frac{x^2}{10}-x^3+\frac{w}{10}
 ```